 Producer | Jack Hanna's Into the Wild

 Jack Hanna was born on January 2, 1947 in Knoxville, Tennessee, USA as John Bushnell Hanna.
-He is a producer, known for Jack Hanna's Into the Wild (2007), Jack Hanna's Wild Countdown (2011) and Animal Adventures (1992).
+He is a producer and actor, known for Jack Hanna's Into the Wild (2007), Jack Hanna's Wild Countdown (2011) and Animal Adventures (1992).
 He has been married to Suzi Hanna since December 20, 1968.
-They have three ...
+They have ...

 57. Jack Hill

 Jack Hill, sometimes referred to as a legendary cult-film director, grew up around movies--his father was a set designer for Warner Brothers since 1925, and later for Walt Disney Studios, where he eventually designed the Disneyland Castle.
 Jack went to the University of California to study film, ...

 58. Jack Hogan

 Actor | Sierra